 MiWay is looking to improve the way we deliver customer service.
-In 2022, MiWay started working with an independent consulting company to review our Customer Service Program.
-This review will include a full current state review using research and benchmarking best practices.
-We will be conducting customer surveys and focus group sessions to gain a better understanding of all our customers' user experience including those with accessible needs.
-This project will provide long-term customer service improvements and recommendations.
-As a way forward, the MiWay Customer Service team will continue to focus on making improvements in how we deliver service to all our customers.
+In 2023, MiWay completed an independent review of our Customer Service Program.
+This review included a full current state review using research and benchmarking best practices, customer surveys and focus group sessions to gain a better understanding of all our customers' user experience including those with accessible needs.
+The recommendations include development of a customer service strategy, changes to the customer service governance and operating model, investment in technology to support customer service activities such as workforce management system, development of a voice-of-the-customer program, improvements to knowledge base and information sharing, employee development and cross-functional service level agreements.
+The MiWay Customer Service team is committed to making improvements in how we deliver service to all our customers and support staff to be successful in their roles.